What is an HO-3 insurance policy?

-Additional living expenses coverage, sometimes called loss of use, covers your living expenses if your home is damaged by covered peril and you have to move out while it’s being repaired.
+Additional living expenses coverage, sometimes called loss of use, covers your living expenses if your home is damaged by a covered peril and you have to move out while it’s being repaired.
 Additional living expenses will cover things like hotel bills, restaurant visits, parking fees, laundry costs, and more.

 What does HO-3 insurance not cover?

 Earthquakes are not covered by homeowners insurance policies, including HO-3 policies.
 If your home is damaged or destroyed by an earthquake, you won’t receive any compensation from your insurance company if you have an HO-3 policy.
 However, fire damage resulting from an earthquake may be covered by some policies.
 To protect your home from other earthquake damage, you need to buy a separate earthquake insurance policy.

 Flood damage is also never covered by HO-3 insurance, or any other type of home insurance policy.
 Even after a major storm, any flood damage that occurs in your home must be paid for out-of-pocket unless you have flood insurance.
 If you live in an area with a high flood risk, you should purchase a separate flood insurance policy.

 Any damage determined to be the result of neglect is not covered by HO-3 insurance.
 This also includes general wear and tear.
 For instance, things like gradual foundation cracks, paint that is chipping off the walls or old and leaky pipes are not covered.

 How much HO-3 insurance do I need?

 When you purchase HO-3 insurance, you need to decide how much coverage will be adequate.
 The exact amount of coverage you need depends on the rebuild value of your home, the value of your belongings and how much risk you can afford to take.
 Here are some things you should consider when determining how much HO-3 insurance to purchase: